María Izquierdo (artist): Training

 Recognized as one of Rivera's favorite students, the praise she received by Rivera lead to her undergoing frequent hostility from her peers.
 In February 1931, Izquierdo left the Academy of Fine Arts because of the animosity she received from her classmates and her frustration with the school's growing concentration on art serving only as a catalyst for political change.
 In the early 1920s a circle of young writers and artists, Including Maria Izquierdo, published a magazine called the Contemporáneos.
 The group would later adopt this name to identify themselves.
 Izquierdo, along with Manuel Rodríguez Lozano, Rufino Tamayo, and Julio Castellanos, all had been associated with the Movimiento Pro-Arte Mexicano, founded by Adolfo Best Maugard.
 Beyond the status of colleagues and friends, the Contemporáneos were collaborators.
 For the Contemporáneos, the city was a hub of Mexico's evolving modernity.
 While celebrating Mexico's unique traditions, the Contemporáneos embraced this idea of universal cosmopolitanism, and believed that Mexican culture should remain open to international influences and to the voice of the urban intellectual.

 An instructor who continued to serve as a mentor even after she left the Academy of Fine Arts was Rufino Tamayo.
 He was said to be her lover.

 Sharing a studio with the young artist for four years, Tamayo had a profound impact on Izquierdo's early development as an artist.
 Introducing her to watercolor, the two shared similar subject matter and color palettes.
 Both believed art should serve more as a poetic outlet than a political one, and while their professional relationship grew, so did a romantic one.
 Throughout their relationship, Izquierdo remained independent.
-Becoming an active part of the Liga de Escritres y Artistas Revoluctionaros (LEAR; League of Revolutionary Writers and Artists) in 1934, Izquierdo went on to use the artistic techniques that Tamayo helped her develop to create her own artistic style.
+Becoming an active part of the Liga de Escritores y Artistas Revoluctionaros (LEAR; League of Revolutionary Writers and Artists) in 1934, Izquierdo went on to use the artistic techniques that Tamayo helped her develop to create her own artistic style.